Improved Parallel Algorithms for Baumslag Groups: Introduction

 Roughly speaking, a (base-$2$) \emph{power circuit} is a directed acyclic graph with edges labelled by numbers from $\{-1, 0, 1\}$.
 One defines an evaluation of a vertex $P$ as two raised to the power of the (weighted) sum of the successors of $P$.
 Hence, the value $\tow_2(n)$ can be represented by an $n + 1$-vertex power circuit~-- thus, power circuits allow for a non-elementary compression.
 The crucial feature for the application to the Baumslag group is that they not only efficiently support the operations $+$, $-$, and $(x,y) \mapsto x \cdot 2^y$, but also the test whether $x = y$ or $x < y$ for two integers represented by power circuits can be done in polynomial time.
 The main technical part of the comparison algorithm is to compute a so-called \emph{reduced} power circuit.

 Based on these striking results, Diekert, Laun and Ushakov \cite{DiekertLU13ijacstacs} improved the running time for the word problem of the Baumslag group from $\Oh(n^7)$ down to $\Oh(n^3)$ and described a polynomial-time algorithm for the word problem of the Higman group $H_4$ \cite{higman51}.
-Subsequently, more applications of power circuits to similar groups emerged: In \cite{Laun14} Laun gave a polynomial-time solution for the word problem of generalized Baumslag groups $\BGq = \Gen{a,b}{bab^{-1} a = a^\pcBase bab^{-1}}$ for $q \geq 1$ and also for generalized Higman groups.
+Subsequently, more applications of power circuits to similar groups emerged: In \cite{Laun14} Laun gave a polynomial-time solution for the word problem of the Baumslag groups $\BGq = \Gen{a,b}{bab^{-1} a = a^\pcBase bab^{-1}}$ for $q \geq 1$ and also for generalized Higman groups.
 In order to do so, he generalized power circuits to arbitrary bases $\pcBase \geq 2$ and adapted the corresponding algorithms from \cite{MyasnikovUW12,DiekertLU13ijacstacs}.
-Of particular interest here is the computation of so-called \emph{compact} markings, which allow for a unique representation of integers; for arbitrary bases it is considerably more involved than for base two.
+Finally, in \cite{MattesWCC23}, the authors of the present paper studied the word problem of the Baumslag group $\BG$ from the point of view of parallel complexity and showed that it can be solved in the circuit class \Tc2.

+An interesting variant of the word problem is the power word problem: the question is the same as for the word problem, but with the input given as $p_1^{x_1}\cdots p_n^{x_n}$ where $x_i \in \Z$ and the $p_i$ are words over the group generators \cite{LohreyZetsche23,LohreyWeiss19}.
+Note that the input is given in a quite compressed form here, so the power word problem might be harder to solve as it is the case e.g. for $S_5 \wr \Z$ under the hypothesis that $\L \neq \NP$.
+The word problem of this group is in \LOGSPACE, but its power word problem is \coNP-complete \cite{LohreyWeiss19}.
+On the other hand, there are groups such that the word problem and the power word problem are in the same complexity class: for the Baumslag-Solitar groups $\BSq= \Gen{a,t}{tat^{-1} = a^q}$ it is shown that the power word problem \cite{LohreyZetsche23} as well as the word problem \cite{Robinson93} both are in the same (small parallel) complexity class $\TC$.

+Another one of Dehns fundamental problems is the conjugacy problem: Given elements $g,h \in G$ does there exist an element $z \in G$ such that $z^{-1}gz=h$?
 In \cite{DiekertMW2016SI} the conjugacy problem of the Baumslag group is shown to be strongly generically in \P and in \cite{Baker20} the same is done for the conjugacy problem of the Higman group.
 Here ``generically'' roughly means that the algorithm works for most inputs~-- for a precise definition, see \cref{sec:complexity} below.
 The idea is that often the ``generic-case behavior'' of an algorithm is more relevant than its average-case or worst-case behavior.
 We refer to \cite{KMSS1,KMSS2} where the foundations of this theory were developed and to \cite{MyasnikovSU08} for applications in cryptography.